awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

 # Create and Package a Lambda Function<a name="create-lambda"></a>

-For a Python Lambda function to run on an AWS IoT Greengrass core, it must be packaged with specific folders from the Python AWS IoT Greengrass Core SDK\.
+For a Python Lambda function to run on an AWS IoT Greengrass core, it must be packaged with the `greengrasssdk` folder from the Python AWS IoT Greengrass Core SDK\.
 In the this section, you:
 + Download the Python AWS IoT Greengrass Core SDK to your computer \(not the AWS IoT Greengrass core device\)\.
-You can download the SDK from the **Software** page in the AWS IoT console or from the [AWS IoT Greengrass Core SDK](what-is-gg.md#gg-core-sdk-download) downloads\.
+You can download the SDK from the **Software** page in the AWS IoT Core console or from the [AWS IoT Greengrass Core SDK](what-is-gg.md#gg-core-sdk-download) downloads\.
 This procedure uses the console\.
 + Decompress the downloaded SDK file\.
 + Obtain the Python Lambda function \(named `greengrassHelloWorld.py`\) from the decompressed SDK\.
 + Create a Lambda function deployment package named `hello_world_python_lambda.zip` that contains `greengrassHelloWorld.py` and the `greengrasssdk` folder\.
 + Use the Lambda console to upload the `hello_world_python_lambda.zip` package\.
-+ Use the AWS IoT console to transfer the package to the AWS IoT Greengrass core device\.
++ Use the AWS IoT Core console to transfer the package to the AWS IoT Greengrass core device \(during group deployment\)\.

-1. In the AWS IoT console, choose **Software**\.
+1. In the AWS IoT Core console, choose **Software**\.
-![\[The navigation pane of the AWS IoT console page with Software highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-software.png)
+![\[The navigation pane of the AWS IoT Core console page with Software highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-software.png)

 1. Under **SDKs**, for **AWS IoT Greengrass Core SDK**, choose **Configure download**\.
 **Note**